BME Psychology Archive

 The Association of Black Psychologists (ABPSi) continues to work today.
 As their president points out: “Although we are 47 years removed from the founding of the ABPsi, we are seeing many of the same conditions that were present in 1968“.

-Acknowledgements: Archive help gratefully received from Leeds Beckett University Psychology students: Kayla Jones, Amir Gilliam and Stephanie Griffiths.
+Acknowledgements: Archive help gratefully received from Leeds Beckett University Psychology students: Kayla Jones, Amir Gilliam, Stephanie Griffiths, Beth Walmsley, Amani Hanif, Zamzam Abdi and Sophie Pedlar.